peipeiwang6/Manuscript/2024_scRNA_in_pathway_prediction/README.md

 * Ensure the required Python and R packages are installed.

 ## input data
-The input data is provided in **CSV format** as a matrix, where each column represents a sample and each row represents a gene.
+* Expression matrix: The input expression data is provided in **CSV format** as a matrix, where each column represents a sample and each row represents a gene.
 It is essential that the gene column is labeled as **'Gene'**—any other name will not be recognized.
+* Gene classification:  Contains two columns: one for genes and another for their classification information.
+The first column should match the **"Gene"** column in the expression matrix, and the second column must be named **"classification"**.

+*Example data can be found in the folder* [/Example_data_for_clustering_coefficient_calculating](https://github.com/peipeiwang6/Manuscript/tree/main/2024_scRNA_in_pathway_prediction/Example_data_for_clustering_coefficient_calculating).

 To execute this code, please run the following command:
 ```bash